cktan/s3pool/README.md

     % ### download a file
     % echo '["PULL", "bucketname", "path/to/a/file/on/s3.txt"]' | nc localhost 9999
+    OK
+    /abs/path/to/the/file/on/local/disk.txt
-    % cat s3cache/data/bucketname/path/to/a/file/on/s3.txt
+    % cat /abs/path/to/the/file/on/local/disk.txt

 ## Top Features

 + All AWS operations are performed using the [AWS Command Line Interface](https://aws.amazon.com/cli/) program.
-This means authentication and authorization uses the credentials stored in `~/.aws/` of the user.
+This means authentication and authorization use the credentials stored in `~/.aws/` of the user.

 + PULL operation will download file only if it has been modified since